gbmhunter/NinjaTerm/README.md

 This is no longer being updated and is in maintenance mode only.

-The web app is deployed by Netlify to `ninjaterm-app.mbedded.ninja`.
+The web app is deployed by Cloudflare Pages to `ninjaterm-app.mbedded.ninja`, built from `web/`.

 ### styled_default is not a function